 The design process starts with circuit design.
 The first thing you need to do is come up with a document called a schematic.
 You can imagine it as a blueprint that will show all components in detail and how they will communicate.

 You design circuitry on a PC using professional software, such as Quadcopter, Altium, ExpressPCB, or many others available online.
 Keep in mind, most of these tools are the paid version, which means you will have to buy them if you want to design the PCB yourself.

 What you need to know about PCB design and manufacturing are the specifications for each component you want to include on your board.
 The schematic can be of great help for the next step, which is the PCB layout.

 Each component needs to have a precise location to place during the manufacturing process.
 That is why creating a layout of your board is a vital step in PCB design.
 It may be tricky because you need to find the best way to fit all components and explain how to connect them.
 That is why it is more challenging to assemble a PCB that has more layers.

 The majority of designers go with the tactic of separating different areas for components of various purposes.
 Power supply-related components go in one section, audio output in another site, and so on.
 Grouping is vital as it can save space and keep noise and interference under control.

-It is essential to consider LEDs, connectors, audio jacks, and other items that are vital for user experience.
-You want to maximize the usability so that you can use the PCB effortlessly.
+It is essential to consider LEDs, connectors, audio jacks, and other vital items for user experience.
+You want to maximize usability so that you can use the PCB effortlessly.
 The final step is producing a Gerber file, a standard format in the printed circuit board manufacturing.

 You may think designing a PCB is easy, but it is tricky to place all the components correctly.
 You need to avoid interference and other potential issues while maximizing user experience, and that is reason enough to let the job to a professional company.